wolfeidau/wolfeidau_site/_posts/2014-02-01-getting-a-new-node-project-started-with-npm.md

 make skel
 {% endhighlight %}

 Create a project on github using [hub](https://github.com/github/hub), if your on osx you can install this with [homebrew](https://github.com/Homebrew/homebrew).
+We do this sooner rather than later so npm can pick this information up when building the `package.json`.

 {% highlight bash %}
 hub create